Eejain/eejain.com/content/posts/My Doom Emacs Configuration.md

      ess-eval-visibly t                 ; enable echoing input
-     ess-eval-empty t                   ; don't skip non-code lines. ess-ask-for-ess-directory nil ; start R in the working directory by default ess-ask-for-ess-directory nil ; start R in the working directory by default ess-R-font-lock-keywords      ; font-lock, but not too much (quote
+     ess-eval-empty t                   ; don't skip non-code lines. ess-ask-for-ess-directory nil ; start R in the working directory by default ess-R-font-lock-keywords      ; font-lock, but not too much (quote
       ((ess-R-fl-keyword:modifiers)